tihorias/Supply_Chain_Offshore_Transport_Optimization/README.md

 ## Optimization Result & Solution
 With the objective & constraints built, the model is now complete!
 To make users understand the result easier, we process it with the function **txt_solution()** and save it into a text file [**Solution.txt**](https://github.com/hzjken/multimodal-transportation-optimization/blob/master/Solution.txt).
 The minimized cost value as well as optimal routes for all goods are presented in it.

-## Model Use & Extension Guide
-Now that you know about all the details of the model, if you want to use it, just download the [**multi-modal transportation.py**](https://github.com/hzjken/multimodal-transportation-optimization/blob/master/multi-modal%20transportation.py) & [**model data.xlsx**](https://github.com/hzjken/multimodal-transportation-optimization/blob/master/model%20data.xlsx) in this repo.
-You can reset all the parameters' data in the excel file to fit your own case.
-After that, just run the python file and your **Solution.txt** will be generated!

-The code is written in OOP format, so you can easily modify or extend the **class MMT** to fit cases of more complex situations.
-You can also try modifying the assumptions such as making it to be a stochastic optimization problem or so on.

-Finally, hope this long documentation helps, and thanks all my MSBA teammates (**Derek, Teng Lei, Max, Veronica, Sophia**) for the help and contributions in this project!